MIPS architecture: History

 Announced on October 21, 1996, at the Microprocessor Forum 1996 alongside the MIPS Digital Media Extensions (MDMX) extension, MIPS V was designed to improve the performance of 3D graphics transformations.
 In the mid-1990s, a major use of non-embedded MIPS microprocessors were graphics workstations from Silicon Graphics.
 MIPS V was completed by the integer-only MDMX extension to provide a complete system for improving the performance of 3D graphics applications.
 MIPS V implementations were never introduced.
 On May 12, 1997, Silicon Graphics announced the H1 ("Beast") and H2 ("Capitan") microprocessors.
 The former was to have been the first MIPS V implementation, and was due to be introduced in the first half of 1999.
 The H1 and H2 projects were later combined and eventually canceled in 1998.
 While there have not been any MIPS V implementations, MIPS64 Release 1 (1999) was based on MIPS V and retains all of its features as an optional Coprocessor 1 (FPU) feature called Paired-Single.

 When MIPS Technologies was spun-out of Silicon Graphics in 1998, it refocused on the embedded market.
 Through MIPS V, each successive version was a strict superset of the previous version, but this property was found to be a problem, and the architecture definition was changed to define a 32-bit and a 64-bit architecture: MIPS32 and MIPS64.
 Both were introduced in 1999.
 MIPS32 is based on MIPS II with some additional features from MIPS III, MIPS IV, and MIPS V; MIPS64 is based on MIPS V. NEC, Toshiba and SiByte (later acquired by Broadcom) each obtained licenses for MIPS64 as soon as it was announced.
 Philips, LSI Logic, IDT, Raza Microelectronics, Inc., Cavium, Loongson Technology and Ingenic Semiconductor have since joined them.
 MIPS32/MIPS64 Release 5 was announced on December 6, 2012.
-Release 4 was skipped because the number four is perceived as unlucky in many Asian cultures.
+According to the Product Marketing Director at MIPS, Release 4 was skipped because the number four is perceived as unlucky in many Asian cultures.

 In December 2018, Wave Computing, the new owner of the MIPS architecture, announced that MIPS ISA would be open-sourced in a program dubbed the MIPS Open initiative.
 The program was intended to open up access to the most recent versions of both the 32-bit and 64-bit designs making them available without any licensing or royalty fees as well as granting participants licenses to existing MIPS patents.

-In March 2019, one version of the architecture was made available under a royalty-free license, but later that year the program was shut down again.
+In March 2019, MIPS Revision 6 was made available under a royalty-free license, but later that year the program was shut down again.

 In March 2021, Wave Computing announced that the development of the MIPS architecture has ceased.
 The company has joined the RISC-V foundation and future processor designs will be based on the RISC-V architecture.
-In spite of this, some licensees such as Loongson continue with new extension of MIPS-compatible ISAs on their own.
+In spite of this, some licensees such as Loongson are continuing with new extensions of MIPS-compatible ISAs on their own.

+In January 2024, Loongson won a case over rights to use MIPS architecture.